-G. Sommer, Ancient Vases in the
+G. Sommer, Ancient Vases in the Archaeological Museum of Naples from wikipedia |

 So far, I have written notes about Pompeii and the absence of the artefacts on site.
 What about the ancient objects found in the ancient city?
 Are the visitors of the Archaeological Museum in Naples more satisfied than the site’s ones?